Locus Award for Best Illustrated and Art Book

 The Locus Award for Best Art Book is one of the annual Locus Awards presented by the science fiction and fantasy magazine Locus.
 Awards presented in a given year are for works published in the previous calendar year.
 The award for Best Art Book was given out for two years 1979-1980 and then revived in 1994.

 In 2009-2010 the Art Book and Non-Fiction categories were merged.
-In 2009 a graphic novel won, and is listed below, in 2010 the winner was a prose non-fiction work and is not mentioned here.
+In 2009 a graphic novel won, and is listed below, while in 2010 the winner was a prose non-fiction work and is not mentioned here.